tanosshi/Cuphead-Decomp/README.md

 Todo

-✔️ Completed ⏳ Working on it 🛠️ Lowest priority
+✔️ Completed ⏳ Waiting for a better machine to do it 🛠️ Lowest priority, least expected

 - Decompile source ✔️